-- · A database can be modeled as - a collection of entities - relationship among entities - An entity is an object that exists and is distinguishable from other objects - E.g., specific person, company, event, university - Entities have attributes - E.g., people have names and addresses - An entity set is a set of entities of the same type that share the same properties - E.g., the set of all persons, companies, trees, holidays - · Extension of the entity set (实体集的外延) is the actual collection of entities belonging to the entity set customer loan
+- A database can be modeled as - a collection of entities - relationship among entities - An entity is an object that exists and is distinguishable from other objects - E.g., specific person, company, event, university, instructor, student, course, classroom.... - Entities have attributes - E.g., people have names and addresses - An entity set is a set of entities of the same type that share the same properties - E.g., the set of all persons, companies, trees, holidays, students - Extension of the entity set (实体集的外延) is the actual collection of entities belonging to the entity set - An entity set vs. extension of the entity set ; a relation vs. a relation instance customer